eshandas/django_project_template_mongo/README.md

 ##### Requirements
 There are two requirement files: For local, install from requirements/local.txt.
 For any other hosted environment, install from requirements/server.txt

+### Documentation
+The project uses Sphinx for documentation.
+It can automatically create documentation from Doc Strings.

+The project also uses Django Rest Swagger for API documentation.
+It picks up documentation from Doc Strings as well.

+* Add doc string in __init__.py files
+* Document your APIs by adding doc strings in API classes
+* Add help_text in models.
+This will be automatically picked up by Sphinx and will be documented.

+### Unit Tests
+The project uses Mongomock and for mongo related unit tests and Django Rest Framework for API unit tests.

 ### Recommended tips